sjjames020/sjjames020/README.md

 ## 🌱 What I'm Up To

-Right now I'm currently learning Python and Typescript!
+Right now I'm currently solidifying my knowledge in Python!

 I'm constantly learning and exploring new technologies to stay ahead in the rapidly evolving tech landscape.
 Currently, I'm a software engineering fellow at The Marcy Lab School.